pvalentim/aframe-presentation-kit/content.md

 ---

-Too hard to create WebVR experiences...
+Not easy to create WebVR experiences

 ---